zenifold/max_page/_case-studies/esi/implementing-digital-transformation.md

 ## Managing stakeholders

 Executive leadership was highly engaged throughout the development process, and I was the direct point of contact for any questions relating to the status of timelines, quality, foresaw risks, budgets, and features.
 The President and CEO was an older gentleman.
 He was extremely well versed in business strategy and economic policy; often foreseeing obstacles many years in advance due to his extensive experience.
 So from a high-level, he knew the trajectory and location of where we needed to be as an organization, just not the directions of how to get there.
 I became adept in my ability to walk through technical requirements, and concisely summarize various foreseen obstacles.
-I would often have to out “mind-manouver” him in strategic discussions, which earned his trust in my ability to take charge of the program and look at the long-term benefits (as well as implications) of each decision we make.
+I would often have to out “mind-maneuver" him in strategic discussions, which earned his trust in my ability to take charge of the program and look at the long-term benefits (as well as implications) of each decision we make.

 ## Implementing adoption